-Pursuant to a fourth amended and restated credit agreement entered into between a syndicate of lenders and subsidiaries of the Company on May 23, 2018, term facilities in the aggregate principal amount of US\$900.0 million maturing on May 23, 2025 were made available to Bombardier Recreational Products Inc. in U.S. dollars.
+Pursuant to a fourth amended and restated credit agreement entered into between a syndicate of lenders and subsidiaries of the Company on May 23, 2018, term facilities in the aggregate principal amount of US\$900.0 million maturing on May 23, 2025 were made available to Bombardier Recreational Products Inc. in U.S. dollars (as amended from time to time, the "Term Facility").